Curriculum Vitae January 2012

 Selected Professional Service:

-Organized (with C. Yackel) AMS Special Session, Joint Mathematics Meetings, January 2005 and January 2009
+Organized (with C. Yackel) AMS Special Sessions, Joint Mathematics Meetings, Jans.
+2005, 2009, 2014, 2023

-AMS Special Session on Mathematics and Mathematics Education in Fiber Arts (2005 pages; 2009 pages)
+Mathematics and Mathematics Education in Fiber Arts / Mathematics and Fiber Arts (2005 pages; 2009 pages; 2014 pages; 2023 pages)

-We also organized accompanying exhibits; the 2009 exhibit was juried.
+We also organized accompanying exhibits; the 2009, 2014, and 2023 exhibits were juried.

 Advisory Board member for Math Horizons, June 2003--Jan.
 2008